 Plan for your kids’ futures

 Your kids mean the world to you – we get it.
 But their education doesn’t have to come at the expense of your retirement.
-As part of your retirement planning, consider setting up a separate savings account to fund things like your kids’ school and university fees, so you don’t have to dip into your retirement fund for their education.
+As part of your retirement planning, consider setting up a separate savings account to fund things like your kids’ education fees, so you don’t have to dip into your retirement fund.
+As an alternative, aggressively paying down your home loan may give you access to a re-draw facility which could assist with education costs down the track.

-Find out how much you’ll need for a comfortable retirement and then create a savings plan to help you achieve a debt free retirement.
+Find out how much you’ll need for a comfortable retirement and then create a savings plan to help you achieve a debt free retirement so you don’t have to work longer than you want.

-Create short, mid and long-term saving goals.
-Live within your means, maximise your current income and review investments.
+Understand where your money goes, maximise your current income and review investments.